 Let’s just quickly tidy this matter up too!
 It’s not an out the box framework (as much as the consultants and trainers might want you to think).
 It is also not a solution you can ‘buy’.
 You have to believe in the approach, understand the changes you want to create, then form the software decisions and investments required to make the whole thing happen.

-SIAM used to mean a lot of changes… but these days it is not really that either.
-It might mean a few vital people changing their minds about how collaborative they are willing to be… however, in reality SIAM is now more about coming together around an approach and subscribing to the tools and technologies you need to allow everyone to carry on working together without the hassle of manually moving data, tickets and service information around from team to team.
+SIAM used to mean a lot of changes – but these days it isn't really that either.
+Though it might still mean a few vital people changing their minds about how collaborative they are willing to be, SIAM is now more about coming together around an approach and subscribing to the tools and technologies you need to allow everyone to carry on working together – without the hassle of manually moving data, tickets and service information around from team to team.

 Why is SIAM such a valuable approach?